Once You See It You Can’t Un-See It

-In most cases the fruit and veg is of comparable quality – the only thing I’ve really had any issue with is broccoli; it doesn’t keep very well without the plastic wrapper (although I’m told it keeps fresh if you cut the end off the broccoli and stand it in a bowl of water in the fridge – will be trying this next time I buy one).
+In most cases the fruit and veg is of comparable quality.
+The only thing I really had any issue with is broccoli but if you cut the end off the broccoli and stand it in a bowl of water in the fridge it stays fresh for ages!
 Loose can sometimes (not always) be slightly more expensive than the wrapped alternative unfortunately (I am noticing this change already) BUT I think it is really important to purchase loose produce where possible to show the supermarkets that there is a demand so that in the future the loose product becomes the norm!

 A huge benefit of buying loose is that you can just purchase what you need so there tends to be less waste overall too.
 Instead of being forced to buy 12 carrots in a plastic bag, I can now choose to purchase just five if I so wish.
 The amount of uneaten fresh produce in my house has dramatically decreased.

 I’ve also recently learned that pretty much every teabag on the market is sealed closed with plastic – so we are actually consuming microplastics every time we have a cuppa!
 I’ve moved to loose leaf tea with a strainer.
 I have this one from Whitard and also this on Amazon.
 Unfortunately my favourite loose leaf tea still comes in a plastic wrapper but others are available in cardboard packs.

 - Buy Canned Goods Where There is the Option